ThinamXx/YelpReviews__Analysis/README.md

 # **Yelp Reviews Data**
-- I have just started working on the Notebook.
-I will update the Notebook each day.
+- I haven't completed working on this Notebook and I will update is each day.
+The Notebook is well Documented.
+I hope you will get insights from it.